sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 }
 ```

-Here's how it looks like:
+Here's how `formatTypeScript` looks like in the shell:

 ```scala
 sbt:hello> formatTypeScript